jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 1. It can handle that response and direct the user to the login page for them to authenticate again, and redirect them back to where they started.
 2. It can attempt to refresh the `access_token`, obtain refresh `access_token`, and then retry the call to the Backend.

-> Clearly, due to the short lifetimes of access_tokens (being in the order of 15 mins), users would experience poor usability if they were asked to log in on the same frequency that an
+> Clearly, due to the short lifetimes of access_tokens (being in the order of 15 minutes), users would experience poor usability if they were asked to log in on the same frequency that an
 `access_token` expired, especially in most SaaS-based products.

 ### Handling `HTTP 401 - Unauthorized` Responses